latte-central/LaTTe/doc/102_Lambda_the_ultimate.md

 # Lambda the ultimate

+> (this document is copyright © 2016 Frédéric Peschanski under the Creative commons CC-BY-SA 4.0)

 Much ink (and bits) have been spilled explaining (and explaining again) the lambda-calculus.
 And this is what we shall do again here, albeit with quite a focused approach of comparing the lambda-calculus provided by the